 Navigate to Govern > select the project > Advanced tab > 'Add a data filter' on the right

 Note: You must be a Manager or Admin of your organization in order to add a data filter.

 Once you have this filter setup, all events sent from your list of blacklisted IP addresses will be dropped upon ingestion.

 Important: This filter will NOT work if you've modified Amplitude's SDK configurations to prevent the collection of IP addresses.
 This filter will only drop events that have a collected IP address string matching IPs you've blocked.

 Internal user events can always be segmented out with the right module of any Amplitude chart.
 To remove your internal users, you can simply segment out users by User ID, Device ID, Amplitude ID, IP Address, or identifiable user property (e.g. username, email).

 User segments can be easily saved and pinned to your charts so that you don't need to spend time recreating the same filters.
-When you pin a saved user segment, all new charts (with user filters) created via the "Create Chart" or "New" button will have the pinned segment automatically applied.
+When you set a saved segment as your default, all new charts (with user filters) created via the "Create Chart" or "New" button will have the default segment automatically applied.
 The applied filter will then be visible on your chart.

 Maintaining User Lists

 Your list of internal users can change overtime, and maintaining this list can be time consuming if your users do not share a common user attribute.
 In these cases, you can take advantage of our Behavioral Cohorts feature (Scholarship, Growth, and Enterprise plan) and import a cohort of internal users (User IDs or Amplitude IDs) to block on Amplitude.